 - Job Type: Full-time, Non-Exempt

-- Generous benefits including 401k contribution, health, dental, vision care, vacation, sick and other types of leave and a 35-hour work week.
+- Generous benefits including 401k contribution, health, dental, vision care, vacation, sick, long-term disability, other types of leave and a 35-hour work week.